 This event probably occurred in late spring when the water of the Danube was not too cold to swim in.

 Durostorum was established as a Roman legionary camp on the site of an earlier Thracian settlement and was an important port of Moesia.
-After Trajan’s victories over the Dacians, Durostorum became the fortress of the Eleventh Legion where the troops would remain for several hundred years.
-Today, the territory of the legionary camp lie under the modern town of Silistra but excavations started in the 1970s have allowed the localisation of the castrum in the southeastern part of the city.
-The vicus was also located, standing at about 2 km eastwards of the castrum, near to the modern village of Ostrov in Romania.
+After Trajan’s victories over the Dacians, Durostorum became the fortress of the Eleventh Legion, where the troops would remain for several hundred years.
+Today, the territory of the legionary camp lies under the modern town of Silistra, but excavations started in the 1970s have allowed the localisation of the castrum in the southeastern part of the city.
+The vicus was also located, standing about 2 km eastwards of the castrum, near the modern village of Ostrov in Romania.

-Hadrian then crossed into Moesia Superior and another possible stopover might have been Ratiaria (near Vidin in Bulgaria).
+Hadrian then crossed into Moesia Superior, and another possible stopover might have been Ratiaria (near Vidin in Bulgaria).
 Ratiaria was established in the 1st century AD as a military encampment and a civilian settlement which grew around it.
-Its fortress located along the Danubian Limes on a high terrace made it a key legionary station.
-During the reign of Vespasian, it was the headquarters of the Classis Flavia Moesica, the Lower Danube fleet which controlled the frontier from the Iron Gates to the Northwest Black Sea as far as the Crimean (Taurica) Peninsula.
-The legion IV Flavia Felix was based Ratiaria at least until the conquest of Dacia (AD 101-106).
+Its fortress, located along the Danubian Limes on a high terrace, made it a key legionary station.
+During the reign of Vespasian, it was the headquarters of the Classis Flavia Moesica, the Lower Danube fleet that controlled the frontier from the Iron Gates to the Northwest Black Sea as far as the Crimean (Taurica) Peninsula.
+The legion IV Flavia Felix was based in Ratiaria at least until the conquest of Dacia (AD 101-106).
 After 106, Trajan withdrew the legions and raised its status to a colony under the name Colonia Ulpia Traiana Ratiaria.

 The next three days’ march brought Hadrian to Trajan’s bridge over the Danube, linking the fortress of Pontes in Moesia Superior with the fortress of Drobeta in Dacia.
 The superstructure, designed by Apollodorus of Damascus (who would later be exiled and executed by Hadrian for mocking the emperor’s artistic talents) and built between AD 103 and 105, allowed the crossing of Roman troops over the river.
 According to Dio Cassius, Hadrian ordered the demolition of its upper structure to prevent barbarian incursions into Moesia.
 This would, however, be a temporary measure as two centuries later, in AD 328, during the rule of Constantine the Great, the wooden arches of the bridge were restored.